Brendan Murphy (Carlow footballer): 2012

-The 2012 National Football League campaign was a disappointing one for Carlow.
-The fixture list represented a great opportunity to build momentum and go into the final (tougher) games of the campaign in a position to seal promotion, but early home defeats to Leitrim and Clare (by 2 and 1 points respectively) put paid to promotion ambitions.
+The 2012 National Football League campaign was a disappointing one for Carlow, when early home defeats to Leitrim and Clare (by 2 and 1 points respectively) put paid to promotion ambitions.

 In the Leinster Championship, Murphy was an outstanding performer as Carlow almost caused the shock of the year when they drew 1-12 apiece with Meath in Tullamore.
-Murphy was, at times, simply unstoppable on the day, scoring a point from midfield, but it was his running with the ball which caused Meath all sorts of problems.
-A Carlow side depleted by injury (Daniel St Ledger) and suspension (Derek Hayden and Paul Reid) were well beaten in the replay (2-21 to 9 points, Murphy again scoring a point), but ran Laois (who went on to reach the All Ireland quarter final) close in Portlaoise in Round 1 of the qualifiers, eventually losing 1-10 to 9 points.
+Murphy scored a point from midfield, but it was his running with the ball which caused Meath all sorts of problems.
+A Carlow side depleted by injury (Daniel St Ledger) and suspension (Derek Hayden and Paul Reid) were beaten in the replay (2-21 to 9 points, Murphy again scoring a point), but ran Laois (who went on to reach the All Ireland quarter final) close in Portlaoise in Round 1 of the qualifiers, eventually losing 1-10 to 9 points.
 This result precipitated the resignation of Carlow manager Luke Dempsey after a four-year reign.

-In the Carlow Senior Football Championship, Rathvilly finished top of Group A, but lost the semi-final to Palatine, who had also beaten them in the 1st Round encounter between the two teams.
+In the Carlow Senior Football Championship, Rathvilly finished top of Group A, but lost the semi-final to Palatine, who had also beaten them in the 1st round encounter between the two teams.
 During the game, Murphy was involved in an off-the-ball incident with Palatine midfielder Niall Reid which almost led to Reid being suspended for the final.
 However, Reid was eventually cleared to line out in Palatine's defeat to Éire Óg.